-Over the last four quarters, the company has beaten consensus EPS estimates three times.
+Over the last four quarters, the company has beaten consensus EPS estimates just once.

 An earnings beat or miss may not be the sole basis for a stock moving higher or lower.
 Many stocks end up losing ground despite an earnings beat due to other factors that disappoint investors.
 Similarly, unforeseen catalysts help a number of stocks gain despite an earnings miss.

 That said, betting on stocks that are expected to beat earnings expectations does increase the odds of success.
 This is why it's worth checking a company's Earnings ESP and Zacks Rank ahead of its quarterly release.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.